Casa Bizantina

 The Don Lorenzo del Rosario House, also known as Casa Bizantina, is a heritage house museum originally located at San Nicolas, Manila.
 It was transferred and reconstructed in 2009 at Las Casas Filipinas de Acuzar, Bagac, Bataan.
 It was designed by the Catalan architect Joan Josep Jose Hervas y Arizmendi, in 1890.
 It is the only existing building designed by Arizmendi in the Philippines.
 In addition, it was cited by Tribune magazine in 1939 despite its neglected state.

 History

-Spanish army captain Esteban de Peñarubia modernized the Binondo area, especially along Calles Fundicion, Ylang Ylang, Aceiteros (now M.V. de los Santos) and Jaboneros, after a major fire incident in 1863.
+Spanish army captain Esteban de Peñarubia modernized the Binondo area, especially along Calles Fundicion, Ylang Ylang, Aceiteros (now M. de Santos St.) and Jaboneros, after a major fire incident in 1863.
 It encouraged several businesses such as metal casting (particularly of bells), oil extraction (perfume essences and cooking oil) and soap making.
 The ground level of the houses built serve as commercial spaces while the upper floors serve as residential spaces.
 One of which was the Don Lorenzo del Rosario House, owned by Don Lorenzo del Rosario, a signer of the Malolos Constitution.
 In 1868, Peñarubia was appointed military governor of Abra.